WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/MultiLinearRegression.md

 Preprocess the data using the template from the preprocessing section.

-If you creates dummy variables using `OneHotEncoder` you'll need to make sure we avoid the **Dummy Variable Trap**.
+If you create dummy variables using `OneHotEncoder` you'll need to make sure we avoid the **Dummy Variable Trap**.
 To do this we remove the last dummy variable from our equation

 ~~~ python
 X = [:, 1:]